Selected Notes From Wall Street Analysts On Mesa Air Group, Inc. (MESA)

 It appears that more than several institutional investors and hedge funds decided to increase stakes in MESA in the recent period.
 That is how Corre Partners Management LLC now has an increase position in MESA by 537.59% in the first quarter, owning 2.53 million shares of MESA stocks, with the value of $21.59 million after the purchase of an additional 2,131,498 shares during the last quarter.
 In the meanwhile, Owl Creek Asset Management LP also increased their stake in MESA shares changed 181.37% in the first quarter, which means that the company now owns 2.46 million shares of company, all valued at $21.03 million after the acquisition of additional 1,587,038 shares during the last quarter.

 UBS Securities LLC acquired a new position in Mesa Air Group, Inc. during the first quarter, with the value of $19.11 million, and Frontier Capital Management Co.
 L increased their stake in the company’s shares by 36.20% in the first quarter, now owning 527,023 shares valued at $16.93 million after the acquisition of the additional 1.98 million shares during the last quarter.
-In the end, Marblegate Asset Management LLC increased their position by 18.20% during the first quarter, now owning 1.61 million MESA shares, now holding the value of $13.76 million in MESA with the purchase of the additional 60,443 shares during the period of the last quarter.
+In the end, BlackRock Fund Advisors increased their position by 0.00% during the first quarter, now owning 1.42 million MESA shares, now holding the value of $12.14 million in MESA with the purchase of the additional 218,871 shares during the period of the last quarter.
 At the present, 91.30% of MESA shares are in the ownership of institutional investors.